Malik-M/Age-of-Paragon/Project Breakdown/Player Character.md

 # Light/Dark Character
+To make things easier the character is placed on a ledge above the main battle ground
 ## Description
-This is the Character that the players control while playing while displaying the hud
+This is the Character Pawn that the players control while playing

-To make things easier the character is placed on a ledge above the main battle ground

 ## Functions
-Has the inputs to move left and right only.
+- Has the inputs to move left and right only.
-Has the spawning, gold, and experience system
+- Contains the spawning, gold, and experience system.